-The guidelines on treating social anxiety disorder suggest medications are second line options.
-Doctors will want to explore refusal of treatment, try address concerns about therapy before turning to medication.
+The guidelines on treating social anxiety disorder suggest medications are second-line options.
+Doctors will want to explore refusal of treatment, try to address concerns about therapy before turning to medication.

 At times selective serotonin reuptake inhibitors (SSRIs) are used to treat social anxiety disorder, but they come with side effects.
 It is important to be aware of activating properties ( increased anxiety, jitteriness, agitation) during the first 2 weeks on these medications.
 These expected short term side effects are often blamed for medications making things worse.

 Contact us Today

 Our Epsychiatry team are experienced in treating people with social anxiety.
 We believe we are well suited to help with our online, telehealth psychologists and psychiatrists.
 Feel free to send us any questions you have.
 You can reach us via webchat, email or by phone.
 Our details are at the bottom of this page.